Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 1. Accounts in this organizational directory only (MSFT only – Single tenant)

-2. Accounts in any organizational directory (Any Azure AD directory – Multitenant)
+2. Accounts in any organizational directory (Any Microsoft Entra ID tenant– Multitenant)

-3. Accounts in any organizational directory (Any Azure AD directory – Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)
+3. Accounts in any organizational directory (Any Microsoft Entra ID tenant– Multitenant) and personal Microsoft accounts (e.g., Skype, Xbox)

 4. Personal Microsoft accounts only

-6. In the Redirect URI (optional) field, from the Select a platform drop-down list, select Web and in the URL field, enter an unique SecureW2 Organization URL such as https://myorganization-auth.securew2.com/auth/oauth/code
+6. In the Redirect URI (optional) section, from the Select a platform drop-down list, select Web, and in the URL field, enter a unique SecureW2 Organization URL such as https://myorganization-auth.securew2.com/auth/oauth/code

 7. Click Register.
 The following screen is displayed.